slott56/Caravel-Transit/doc/source/design/data_stores.rst

 Each Route/Direction/Stop contains all Dwell and Arrival data.

-This is simply accumulated to discover route details.
+This is simply accumulated to discover any long-term trends.

+Also, the historical data can be used to discover routes.
 See :ref:`design.routes`.